nikolaini-byte/blackjack-card-counter/FAQ.md

 ## 🚀 Usage

 ### Is there a live demo available?
-Not yet.
-The project is in early development and not yet deployed.
+There is currently no live demo available as the project is in early development.
+The focus is currently on core development and testing.

 ### What are the system requirements?
 - Node.js 16+